Embed Angular

 yarn add @frontegg/angular

-STEP 3: Configuration
+STEP 3: Configure your app

-- Add FronteggAppModule to AppModule.imports[]
+Add FronteggAppModule to AppModule.imports[]

-import { BrowserModule } from '@angular/platform-browser';
+import { BrowserModule } from "@angular/platform-browser";

-import { AppRoutingModule } from './app-routing.module';
+import { AppRoutingModule } from "./app-routing.module";

-import { AppComponent } from './app.component';
+import { AppComponent } from "./app.component";

-import { CommonModule } from '@angular/common';
+import { CommonModule } from "@angular/common";

-import { FronteggAppModule, FronteggComponent } from '@frontegg/angular';
+import { FronteggAppModule, FronteggComponent } from "@frontegg/angular";

 @NgModule({